aczietlow/hugo-blog/content/posts/2024/indieAuth.md

   - IndieWeb
   - authentication
   - IndieAuth
-d# comment: false # Disable comment if false.
+# comment: false # Disable comment if false.
 ---

 Suppose you want to authenticate with an application for <insert examples here>.